Conspiracy theory: Viability

 Grimes's study did not consider exposure by sources outside of the alleged conspiracy.
 It only considered exposure from within the alleged conspiracy through whistleblowers or through incompetence.
+Subsequent comments on the PubPeer website point out that these calculations must exclude successful conspiracies since, by definition, we don't know about them, and are wrong by an order of magnitude about Bletchley Park, which remained a secret far longer than Grimes' calculations predicted.

 Terminology

 The term "truth seeker" is adopted by some conspiracy theorists when describing themselves on social media.
 Conspiracy theorists are often referred to derogatorily as "cookers" in Australia.
-The term is also loosely associated with the far right.
+The term "cooker" is also loosely associated with the far right.

 Politics

 The philosopher Karl Popper described the central problem of conspiracy theories as a form of fundamental attribution error, where every event is generally perceived as being intentional and planned, greatly underestimating the effects of randomness and unintended consequences.
-In his book The Open Society and Its Enemies, he used the term "the conspiracy theory of society" to denote the idea that social phenomena such as "war, unemployment, poverty, shortages ... [are] the result of direct design by some powerful individuals and groups."
+In his book The Open Society and Its Enemies, he used the term "the conspiracy theory of society" to denote the idea that social phenomena such as "war, unemployment, poverty, shortages ... [are] the result of direct design by some powerful individuals and groups".
 Popper argued that totalitarianism was founded on conspiracy theories which drew on imaginary plots which were driven by paranoid scenarios predicated on tribalism, chauvinism, or racism.
 He also noted that conspirators very rarely achieved their goal.

-Historically, real conspiracies have usually had little effect on history and have had unforeseen consequences for the conspirators, in contrast to conspiracy theories which often posit grand, sinister organizations, or world-changing events, the evidence for which has been erased or obscured.
+Historically, real conspiracies have usually had little effect on history and have had unforeseen consequences for the conspirators, in contrast to conspiracy theories, which often posit grand, sinister organizations or world-changing events, the evidence for which has been erased or obscured.
 As described by Bruce Cumings, history is instead "moved by the broad forces and large structures of human collectivities".